-The absolute systolic toe pressure is also an important diagnostic parameter.
+The absolute systolic toe pressure is also an important diagnostic parameter for Peripheral Arterial Disease.
 A normal toe pressure is about 30 mmHg less than the ankle pressure.
 A systolic toe pressure of less than 30 to 50 mmHg suggests chronic limb ischemia, according to the recommendations of the TASC group.
 A TBI value less than 0.5 suggests proximal arterial disease of moderate severity, while an index less than 0.2 and toe pressures less than 30 mm Hg are consistent with critical ischemia and poor potential for healing.

 Overview of Peripheral Arterial Disease of the Lower Extremity, Ali F. AbuRahma and John E. Campbell, Noninvasive Vascular Diagnosis, A.F.
 AbuRahma (ed.), Springer International Publishing AG 2017, Ch 21, pp 291-318